volterraedge/terraform-provider-volterra/docs/resources/volterra_cloud_link.md

           name        = "acmecorp-web"
         }
         region = "us-east-1"
-        // One of the arguments from this list "user_assigned_name system_generated_name" must be set system_generated_name = true
+        // One of the arguments from this list "system_generated_name user_assigned_name" must be set system_generated_name = true
         tags = {
           "key1" = "value1"